bigin/Scriptor/docs/hetzner-demo-deploy.md

 Effect on the bundled stack:
-- drops `ports: 8080:80` on `web` via the Compose-spec `!reset []` marker — otherwise the port lists would merge and 8080 would stay published on the host
+- drops `ports: 8080:80` on `web` via the Compose-spec `!reset []` marker; otherwise the port lists would merge and 8080 would stay published on the host
 - adds `VIRTUAL_HOST` + `LETSENCRYPT_HOST` env on `web` so
   nginx-proxy + companion auto-discover and TLS-terminate